FilippoPisello/advent-of-code/readme.md

 > From now onwards, you expected to run any `python` command within your poetry environment.
 This means either activating your poetry shell once by running `poetry shell` or by prepending each command with `poetry run`, so that when you see `python ...` you should run `poetry run python ...`.

 > [!IMPORTANT]
 > In principle this project should require no extra dependencies.
 If you want top add one to use in one of your solutions, make sure to install it by creating a dependency group under your name, so like `poetry add <your-dependency> --group <your-name>`.
-You can check what "current edition" means by looking at the value of `CURRENT_EDITION` variable in `advent_of_code/__init__.py`.

 ### Working on your solution